7mm Backcountry

 We worked with engineers from Springfield Armory to create Custom Shop loads specifically designed for the utmost performance from the new Model 2020 Waypoint rifle.

 Confit is a French term for the art of preserving meat in fat or rendered oil.
 The French didn’t invent the method, but they were probably the first to put a word to it.
-We get jars of venison chunks preserved this way and store them in the refrigerator for a quick confit dish when needed.
-A little prep work makes cooking confit venison quick, easy and delicious.
+Jars of venison chunks preserved this way can be stored in the refrigerator for a quick dish when needed.
+A little prep work makes cooking venison confit quick, easy and delicious.

 4 lbs venison cubed 1/3 cup sea salt (or kosher) 1/2 tsp ground cumin 1/2 tsp ground coriander 1/2 tsp ground cinnamon 1/2 tsp ground allspice 1/2 tsp ground ginger 1/4 tsp fresh ground nutmeg 1/8 tsp ground cloves 1/4 tsp crumbled thyme 1 bay leaf crumbled 36 to 40 garlic cloves 8 cups rendered duck fat